brobat6/code-book/README.md

 - **[LittleRedBook.pdf](LittleRedBook.pdf)** - ICPC code book used by our team for Regionals + Asia West finals.
 Forked from [KACTL](https://github.com/kth-competitive-programming/kactl).

+- **[snippet-generator.py](snippet-generator.py)** - Snippet generator for VSCode, created by me.
+Creates code snippets of all .cpp files in this repository.

 ### Graph